Inclusion of Three-body Correction to Relativistic Equation-of-Motion Coupled Cluster Method: The Application to

-The statistical analysis summarized at the bottom of Table~\ref{tab:CBS_Di_Hal} is based on the experimental first and third ionization potentials.
-All statistical indicators consistently show that CCSD(T)(a)$^\ast$ provides the most accurate overall description, yielding the smallest ME, MAE, MAD, RMSD, and STD.
-The near-zero ME indicates the absence of any significant systematic bias, while the low MAE and MAD values reflect a uniformly improved agreement with experimental data across the di-halogen series.
-In contrast, CCSD exhibits the largest deviations for all statistical measures, indicating a systematic overestimation of the ionization potentials.
-The CCSD$^\ast$ approach represents a substantial improvement over CCSD and achieves error magnitudes that are comparable to, albeit slightly larger than, those obtained with CCSD(T)(a)$^\ast$.
-Overall, these results underscore the crucial role of triple-excitation effects in achieving quantitatively reliable ionization potentials for di-halogen molecules.
-Notably, the significant improvement observed already at the CCSD$^\ast$ level suggests that perturbative corrections applied at the excited-state level effectively capture the dominant contributions of triple excitations to the ionization potentials of di-halogens.
+The statistical analysis summarized at the bottom of Table~\ref{tab:CBS_Di_Hal} is based on the experimental first and third IPs.
+All statistical indicators consistently demonstrate that CCSD(T)(a)$^\ast$ provides the most accurate overall description, yielding the smallest ME, MAE, MAD, RMSD, and STD.
+The near-zero ME indicates the absence of any significant systematic bias, while the low MAE and MAD values reflect uniformly improved agreement with experimental data across the dihalogen series.
+In contrast, CCSD exhibits the largest deviations in all statistical measures, reflecting a systematic overestimation of the IPs.
+The CCSD$^\ast$ approach represents a substantial improvement over CCSD and achieves error magnitudes comparable to, albeit slightly larger than, those obtained with CCSD(T)(a)$^\ast$.
+Overall, these results underscore the crucial role of triple-excitation effects in achieving quantitatively reliable IPs for dihalogen molecules.
+Notably, the significant improvement already observed at the CCSD$^\ast$ level suggests that perturbative corrections applied at the excited-state level effectively capture the dominant triple-excitation contributions to the IPs of dihalogens.